LearnLink Blog

 Question: Did he see the movie?

-• Using Modal verbs (can, will, should):
+• Using Modal auxiliaries (can, will, should):

 Statement: I can sing.